 The Royal Bath is the one you’ve probably seen on photos.
 Here’s one:

 But this isn’t the only one.
 Depending on your needs, there may be better and cheaper options.
 Check out Orbeliani Bathhouse, Queen’s Sulphur Bath, Gulo’s Baths, and Chreli Abano, all handily located within a few hundred metres of each other.

-The click tower in Tbilisi, sometimes called the leaning tower of Tbilisi, is a building that looks like it was built by a blind monkey.
-This is a very odd tower but one that throws tourists in droves.
-It was in fact, (purposely) designed like this by puppeteer Rezo Gabriadze, who owns the Gabriadze Theatre & cafe next door.
+The click tower in Tbilisi—sometimes called the leaning tower of Tbilisi—is a building that looks like it was built by a blind monkey.
+This is a very odd clock tower, and one that draws tourists in droves.
+It was, in fact, designed like this by puppeteer Rezo Gabriadze, who owns the Gabriadze Theater & cafe next door.
 Once you’ve taken your Instagram photo, you can check out the puppet show.

 Be warned that Tbilisi is hilly.
 If you’ve already spent the morning checking out the city, maybe wait a day before talking that afternoon walking tour.

 There’s so much history to learn (all very interesting, by the way) that a guided tour will help break it down into manageable chunks and nuggets of historical sound bytes.
-I always recommend wandering a city to get to know it – serendipitous strolling often results in more memorable experiences than following the beaten path of the guide-book.
+I always recommend wandering around a city to get to know it—serendipitous strolling often results in more memorable experiences than following the beaten path of the guidebook.

-However, tours offer another side of a city, the insider view.
+However, tours offer another side when visiting the city – the insider view.